[Last updated 01.06.2021]

-On this (new as at 17.02.21) page, I feature some of the works that I have or am currently researching, accompanied by a short text with some insights.
-The works will be in no particular order but will mainly be examples of war-related art.
+On this (new as at 17.02.21) page, I feature some of the works that I have researched or am currently researching, accompanied by a short text with some insights from primary sources.
+Once the page includes five or more works, they will be ordered alphabetically by artist surname.

 17 February 2021: Otto Dix, War Wounded (Kriegsverletzter), 1922